Textile printing: Other methods of printing

 Although most work is executed throughout by one or another of the seven distinct processes mentioned above, combinations are frequently employed.
 Sometimes a pattern is printed partly by machine and partly by block, and sometimes a cylindrical block is used along with engraved copper-rollers in an ordinary printing machine.
 The block in this latter case is in all respects, except for shape, identical with a flat wood or coppered block, but, instead of being dipped in colour, it receives its supply from an endless blanket, one part of which works in contact with colour-furnishing rollers and the other part with the cylindrical block.
 This block is known as a surface or peg roller.
 Many attempts have been made to print multicolour patterns with surface rollers alone, but hitherto with little success, owing to their irregularity in action and to the difficulty of preventing them from warping.
 These defects are not present in the printing of linoleum in which opaque oil colours are used, colours that neither sink into the body of the hard linoleum nor tend to warp the roller.

 Lithographic printing has been applied to textile fabrics with qualified success.
 Its irregularity and the difficulty of registering repeats have restricted its use to the production of decorative panels, equal or smaller in size to the plate or stone.

-Pad printing has been recently introduced to textile printing for the specific purpose of printing garment tags and care labels.